Whoever said “there’s no such thing as a free lunch” apparently hadn’t heard of small business grants.

 The Walmart Foundation has several opportunities for non-profits and natural disaster rescue efforts.

-Similar to Sam’s Club, these small business grants are awarded to orgs that are in step with Walmart’s three main pillars:
+Similar to Sam’s Club, these small business grants are awarded to organizations that are in step with Walmart’s three main pillars:

 Opportunity, Sustainability, and Community.